Stress Relief For Kids

 Just Add Water

 “Just add water” is advice I’ve gotten from some wise mamas in my life and it rarely fails.
-What this means is that if your child is having a rough day in some way, find a way to add water.
+If your child is having a rough day, find a way to add water.
 It can be having a drink of water, a water fight, a bath, a swim, a trip to the beach, or anything that you can think of.
 I don’t have research to back this one up, but in my life I’ve found that stressed kids respond really well to water.

 Predictable Routines (Especially Around Meals, Sleep, and Transitions)